Neufund/esop-ui/README.md

     git clone git@github.com:Neufund/ESOP-ui.git

 edit ```./ESOP-ui/src/config.js``` and set ```ethEndpoint``` to any of public Ethereum endpoints.
-Our demo contracts are deployed to Ethereum testnet so you have to use endpoint that serves testnet data.
-Ex ```https://api.myetherapi.com/rop```.
+Our demo contracts are deployed to Ethereum testnet, so you have to use testnet endpoint data ex. ```https://api.myetherapi.com/rop```.

 switch into ESOP-ui directory, download dependencies and run webpack in development mode.